PricelessToolkit/ESPBell-MAX/README.md

 ### _Contributors_

 > [!NOTE]
 >  If you're ready to contribute to the project, your support would be greatly appreciated.
 Due to time constraints, I may not be able to quickly verify new features functionality.
 Therefore, please refrain from making changes to the original code.
-Instead, create a new code/script in the 'Contributors_code' folder.
-Thank you very much!
+Instead, create a new code/script in the 'Contributors_code' folder and use this [README_Contributors.md](https://github.com/PricelessToolkit/ESPBell-MAX/blob/main/Code/Contributors_code/README_Contributors.md) Thank you very much!
 ____________

 ### Links